TSA Records Second-Highest Number Of Travelers Since April 3

-As coronavirus lockdown measures across the country begin to lift, the Transportation Security Administration (TSA) announced that this past Sunday marked the second-highest number of travelers since April 3.
+As coronavirus lockdown measures across the country begin to lift, the Transportation Security Administration (TSA) announced that this past Sunday marked the second-highest number of air travelers since April 3.
 The numbers will likely offer some hope to the airline industry, which has suffered enormous losses due to the pandemic.

 According to People, a total of 128,875 travelers were screened in airports throughout the country on Sunday.
-Stronger numbers were also reported on Thursday and Friday, with a respective 111,627 and 123,464 passengers, suggesting that the increase will be a continued trend.
+Stronger numbers were also reported on Thursday and Friday, with a respective 111,627 and 123,464 passengers, suggesting the increase will be a trend.

-The total is still a fraction of the number of air-travelers pre-pandemic, when the TSA estimated that it would usually scan over two million people each day.
-For example, March 1 saw a total of 2.3 million passengers.
+The total is still a fraction of the number of travelers pre-pandemic, when the TSA estimated it would scan over 2 million people each day.
+For example, March 1 saw the TSA screen a total of 2.3 million passengers.

-However, within weeks, stay-at-home mandates began to have a dire effect on travel, with The Inquisitr reporting that the industry saw a 96 percent decrease in total passengers.
-At one of its lowest points, the industry was seeing 95,000 travelers each day nationwide — a total that is less than one third of what the nation’s busiest airport alone would generally see in pre-coronavirus times.
+However, within weeks, stay-at-home mandates began to have a dire effect on travel, with The Inquisitr reporting the industry saw a 96 percent decrease in total passengers.
+At one of its lowest points, it dealt with 95,000 travelers each day nationwide — a total that is less than one-third of what the nation’s busiest airport alone would generally see in pre-coronavirus times.

-Moreover, airline leaders are also warning their employees that tough times are still ahead.
-A joint letter issued by United Airlines CEO Oscar Munoz and President Scott Kirby predicted that they “expect to fly fewer people during the entire month of May than we did on a single day in May 2019.”
+Even with this slight increase in numbers, airline leaders are still warning their employees that tough times are ahead.
+A joint letter issued by United Airlines CEO Oscar Munoz and President Scott Kirby predicted they “expect to fly fewer people during the entire month of May than we did on a single day in May 2019.”

 In a statement released by Delta in mid-March, CEO Ed Bastian outlined the steps being taken by the airline in light of the reduced demand.